Tux/V/SECURITY.md

 Report issues via email at: H.Merijn Brand <hmbrand@cpan.org>.

-This is the Security Policy for the Perl V distribution.
+This is the Security Policy for V.

 The latest version of the Security Policy can be found in the [git repository for V](https://github.com/Tux/V).